learnk8s/learnk8s.io/src/templating/content.md

       - containerPort: 80
 ```

+You should save the file in the same directory as `pod-patch.yaml`.

-> Please notice that the name of the resources has to match.
+> Please notice that the name of the resources (highlighted) has to match the `metadata.name` in `pod.yaml`.

 And you should update your `kustomize.yaml` to include the following lines: